Vision

 My vision is heavily informed by the aspirational world of solarpunk and the more practical road-map that permaculture gives us towards a regenerative and humanistic future.
 For those who are unfamiliar, both of these frameworks are well worth studying and exploring.
 They can both provide boundless inspiration for our visions of a better future, as well as some of the resources needed to make progress towards them.
 I believe they complement each other very well, as each excels where the other falls short.

 In any vision of the future we must both emphasize meeting the needs of all people as well as addressing all of the environmental and societal problems that we face.
 When people are unable to meet their needs by socially sanctioned means, they must inevitably resort to manipulation, crime, and other destructive measures.
 It is simply impossible to have healthy people without a healthy planet and a healthy planet without healthy people.
-It is a failing of therapeutic and social services that they ignore environmental and political factors in our lives, and a shortcoming of the environmental movement that it often neglects more human needs.
-This is why soul and soil emphasizes the integration of these pieces.
+It is a failing of therapeutic and social services that they ignore environmental and political factors in our lives, and a shortcoming of the environmental movement that it often neglects our human needs.
+This is why Soul and Soil emphasizes the integration of these pieces.

 To be thoroughly meaningful, our vision must integrate all of the elements that make up human life on Earth.
 The ecological, the psychological, the emotional, the political, the economical.
 It must describe work and play, abundance and loss, power and fragility.
 That said, when it comes to taking action to build a better world, we will find we have more leverage in focusing on certain elements over others.
 We have to pick our battles and be strategic.